Arifoods/.github/profile/README.md

-# 🌿 Arifoods SA – Where Mediterranean flavors meet coding excellence
+# 🌿 ARI Foods SA – Where Mediterranean flavors meet coding excellence

-Welcome to **Arifoods SA**, the GitHub home for our internal development team.
+Welcome to **ARI Foods SA**, the GitHub home for our internal development team.
 Our mission is to empower employees with tools, automations, and AI-driven solutions that make work smarter and faster.

-Just like [Arifoods SA](https://arifoods.gr) crafts premium antipasti with Greek flair and global reach, we craft software with precision, quality, and a focus on usability.
+Just like [ARI Foods SA](https://arifoods.gr) crafts premium antipasti with Greek flair and global reach, we craft software with precision, quality, and a focus on usability.

 ---

 ## 🫒 Our Mission

-At Arifoods SA, we believe in:
+At ARI Foods SA, we believe in:

 - **Craftsmanship** — From food to software, quality starts with solid foundations.
 - **Local roots, global reach** — Our code, like our products, is made in Greece with impact that scales worldwide.